LukasKPetersen/jpamb_group30/LOG.md

 # Merging of CFG
 # - Check in `interpreter.py` `run()` that it is correct
 # - `CFG.py` has prints in them

+# No arg asumsion
+dosn't work if random

+NOTE: this is with the assumption that every method are deterministic.
+If any method is non-deterministic, we need to re-run with the same input multiple times.